major macro economic indicators

 - Reduction of the workforce and low immigration contribution, increasing share of precarious workers

-- Difficulty in fiscal consolidation and reversing deflationary pressures
+- Difficulty in fiscal consolidation and reversal of deflationary pressures

 - Low growth potential, low productivity of SMEs